-In the majority of breast augmentations, women will enjoy permanent results without ever needing a correction.
-However, a breast revision is sometimes necessary after a rupture, injury or capsular contracture, or even if you simply didn’t get the results you wanted from your breast augmentation the first time around.
+In the majority of breast augmentations, patients will enjoy permanent results without ever needing a correction.
+However, a breast revision is sometimes necessary after a rupture, injury, or capsular contracture, or even if you simply didn’t get the results you wanted from your breast augmentation the first time around.

-Dr. Rosenberg is dual certified and has many years of experience performing breast augmentation surgeries in Maryland.
+Dr. Rosenberg is a dual certified plastic surgeon and has many years of experience performing breast augmentation surgeries in Maryland.
 If you are unhappy with your current breast augmentation or are experiencing difficulties with a recent augmentation, Dr. Rosenberg can help you.